 The Olathe shooting underscores the devastating impact of arming hate.
 In an average year, over 10,300 hate crimes involve a firearm—more than 28 each day.Everytown for Gun Safety analysis of Special Report: Hate Crime Victimization, 2004-2015, BJS.
 June 2017.
 Available here: https://www.bjs.gov/content/pub/pdf/hcv0415.pdf.
 To obtain the annual and daily average of hate crimes involving a firearm, Everytown used a 10-year average of violent hate crime victimizations (2006-2015) combined with the proportion of violent hate crimes involving firearms (4.5%).
 Analysis was limited to violent hate crimes perpetrated against a person or persons and does not include hate crimes against property (such as defacing a victim’s home, burglary, and vehicle theft).
 Easy access to firearms gives a single, hate-filled individual the means to shatter numerous lives and whole communities—including the June 2015 shooting at the Charleston A.M.E. church, when a white supremacist opened fire at black members of a prayer group, killing nine; and the June 2016 shooting at Pulse, when a gunman shot and killed 49 people and injured 53 at a gay nightclub.

 The vast majority of hate crimes are directed against communities of color, religious minorities, and LGBTQ people.
 Hate crimes are driven by prejudice against race, color, religion, national origin, sexual orientation, disability, gender or gender identity, or other core parts of a person’s identity.
 In 2016, the most recent year for which data are available, over half of hate crimes reported to the FBI were motivated by racism, and approximately a quarter of all hate crimes were motivated by bias against black people.United States Department of Justice, Federal Bureau of Investigation.
 November 2017.
 Hate Crime Statistics, 2016. https://ucr.fbi.gov/hate-crime/2016/topic-pages/incidentsandoffenses.
 It is important to note that the FBI UCR data on hate crimes is a severe undercount since most participating law enforcement agencies do not report these data to the FBI.
 The FBI UCR data were used to understand bias motivations since a breakdown for single bias incidents is provided unlike the NCVS data, which for all other purposes, is a more complete source of data for hate crime victimizations.
-Over 20% of hate crimes were motivated by bias against a religion, most often anti-Semitism or anti-Islamic prejudice.Id.
+Twenty-one percent of hate crimes were motivated by bias against a religion, most often anti-Semitism or anti-Islamic prejudice.Id.
 And nearly as many were driven by prejudice against someone’s sexual orientation or gender identity, most often bias against gay men, lesbians, and transgender and gender non-conforming people.
 Id.

 Troublingly, hate crimes are on the rise.
 Cities across the country have reported significant spikes in hate crimes since the November 2016 presidential election,Durkin, Erin.
 2017.
 “NYC Council members seek $25M to protect cultural institutions from hate crimes.”
 New York Daily News. http://www.nydailynews.com/news/politics/nyc-seeks-25m-protect-cultural-institutions-hate-crimes-article-1.2992518?cid=bitly; Hermann, Peter.
 2017.
 “Hate crimes reported in D.C. are up.”
 Washington Post. https://www.washingtonpost.com/local/public-safety/hate-crimes-reported-in-dc-are-up/2017/03/10/bdd93bc6-05af-11e7-ad5b-d22680e18d10_story.html?utm_term=.faf9746749f9 and reports indicate that individuals motivated by prejudice feel emboldened in the current climate.Williams, Aaron.
 2018.
 “Hate crimes rose the day after Trump was elected, FBI data show.”
 Washington Post. https://www.washingtonpost.com/news/post-nation/wp/2018/03/23/hate-crimes-rose-the-day-after-trump-was-elected-fbi-data-show/?utm_term=.8e9afb8cc31d For example, anti-Muslim hate groups tripled in 2016, and anti-Muslim hate crimes have been rising since at least 2015.Southern Poverty Law Center.
 2017.
 “Hate groups increase for second consecutive year as Trump electrifies radical right.” https://www.splcenter.org/news/2017/02/15/hate-groups-increase-second-consecutive-year-trump-electrifies-radical-right; Southern Poverty Law Center.
 2017.
 “Hate crimes rise for second straight year; Anti-Muslim violence soars amid President Trump's xenophobic rhetoric.” https://www.splcenter.org/news/2017/11/13/hate-crimes-rise-second-straight-year-anti-muslim-violence-soars-amid-president-trumps; Abdelkader, Engy, When Islamophobia Turns Violent: The 2016 U.S. Presidential Elections (May 2, 2016).
 The Bridge Initiative, Georgetown University, 2016.
 Available at SSRN: https://ssrn.com/abstract=2779201 Similarly, incidents of anti-Semitic harassment, vandalism, and assault climbed 86 percent in the first quarter of 2017 compared with the same period the year before.Anti-Defamation League.
 2017.
 “U.S. Anti-Semitic Incidents Spike 86 Percent So Far in 2017 After Surging Last Year, ADL Finds.” https://www.adl.org/news/press-releases/us-anti-semitic-incidents-spike-86-percent-so-far-in-2017.
 Additionally, 2017 was the deadliest year on record for the LGBTQ community in the United States, particularly among transgender individuals;National Coalition of Anti-Violence Programs (NCAVP).
 (2018).
 A Crisis of Hate: A Report on Homicides Against Lesbian, Gay, Bisexual and Transgender People: Emily Waters, Larissa Pham, Chelsea Convery.
 At least 28 transgender people, mostly transgender women of color, were killed in 2017 – a firearm was involved in more than half of these incidents.Everytown for Gun Safety, analysis of Everytown database tracking firearm homicides involving transgender victims, 2017.